Potato Aphid

 Average total catch to 31 July 73 57

-100 potato aphids were caught at Dundee and Edinburgh up to 02 Sept, ranking 28th from the previous 37 years.
-79% of the cumulative total have been caught at the Dundee trap; 21% at Edinburgh.
+Eighty-one (81) potato aphids have been caught at Dundee and Edinburgh up to 24 August, ranking 26th from the previous 39 years.
+34% of the cumulative total has been caught at the Dundee trap; 66% at Edinburgh.
+No potato aphids were caught during week 18 - 24 August.

-The first individual of this species was caught at Dundee on 17 May - six days later than predicted.
-At Edinburgh the first individual was caught on 12th May, four days later than predicted.
+The first potato aphid was caught at Dundee on 6 May - nineteen days earlier than predicted.
+At Edinburgh the first individual was caught on 30 April - seventeen days earlier than predicted.